Zolyn/Moalis/README.md

 6. `cd /Moalis`
 7. run `./post_chroot.sh`
 8. Ensure your system is connected to the Internet
-9. run `./post_install.sh` to configure your system, or edit it to meet your needs before you run it.
+9. run `./configure_basic.sh` to configure your system, or edit it to meet your needs before you run it.
+10. run `./configure_software.sh` as a normal user to install softwares, or edit it to meet your needs before you run it.

 **TIP:** It is recommended to use `less` to see the full outputs of each script. (e.g. `bash ./partition/post_part.sh | less`)